Developing a mission-driven compensation strategy

 - Provide training to managers to equip them with the necessary information to articulate the plan and answer questions to support their employees and team.

 - Communicate the plan to employees in a way that’s tailored to meet your agency’s pay transparency and overall communication level.
 Clear communication helps build trust and confidence in pay administration decisions, especially once employees understand the compensation strategy and see how it aligns with the agency’s goals.
+Be clear on whether you will disclose salaries as some states now require.

 Total rewards strategy